teodosin/karta/README.md

 At this stage, Karta is a prototype, exploring the potential to view and manage files as part of an interconnected graph.
 Each file and folder is represented as a node, and the relationships between them are visualized as links.
 This approach is not just about organizing files; it's about understanding the structure and interdependencies of your project at a glance.

-For a more detailed explanation of the project's purpose and goals, refer to VISION.md. #[[VISION.md]]
+For a more detailed explanation of the project's purpose and goals, refer to VISION.md.
+For technical details refer to ARCHITECTURE.md.

 ## Getting Started